NC surpasses 1.5 million votes cast with 2 weeks until U.S. Presidential Election

 Out of those who have already voted in NC, 46% are registered Democrats, 25% are registered Republicans, 29% are registered Independents.

-Another interesting data point - about 22% of people who have voted so far in NC did not vote in the 2016 general election.
+Another interesting data point - about 22% of people who have voted so far in the state did not vote in the 2016 general election.

 On Sunday, WFMY News 2 spoke with Thom Little, Adjunct Professor at UNC Greensboro in the Department of Political Science, about the turnout.

-"We are on track to have a record number of voters," said Little.
+"We are on track to have a record number of voters," Little said.

 Factors that are contributing to increased turnout include voter excitement, our desires to make our voices heard, fear of election suppression, and desire to avoid catching the coronavirus, said Little.